 Who We Are

 The Massachusetts Board of Rabbis (MBR) is an organization of rabbis of various streams and groups serving congregations, agencies and institutions within Massachusetts.
-Its membership consists of men and women from across the denominational spectrum who come together for fellowship, religious camaraderie, educational enrichment, and to speak with a single voice on behalf of our Jewish community.
+Its membership consists of people from across the denominational spectrum who come together for friendship, learning, respectful dialog and to speak on behalf of the rabbinic community.

 How We Got Here